 If you are trying to find activities to keep you occupied during your leisure time, then it is best to consider gardening.
 Gardening has many benefits: promotes relaxation, fitness and producing delicious and wholesome food.
 According to studies, planting and cultivation can strengthen muscles, joints, and bones, prevents falls and improve balance, decrease the incidence of lifestyle diseases and overall promotes long and healthy lives.

+“In our busy, hectic world, we are rarely fully present, but gardening gives us the opportunity to connect with nature and experience mindfulness.”
+Marion Rodrigue, LMHC, NCC, said.
 Gardening is also considered to be total body work out since it will involve moving around, digging, planting, weeding and watering.
 Also, you will appreciate your energy expenditure through harvest and produce.
 Another benefit of gardening is achieving the more relaxed state of mind.
 It might be credited to the exposure of sunlight and activated of vitamin D as well as its effects on the cortisol level in the body.

 It is undeniable how advantageous it is to have a garden, and the next question is how to start one when you don’t have any horticulture and agriculture background.